 - Students are accountable for all academic communications sent to their Mayville State University e-mail address.
 Students should not use outside email.
-Instructor is not responsible for emails not received (by instructor themselves or by students) if outside email is used. - Faculty response time will be between 24-48 hours during the work week if a specific question is asked.
+Instructor is not responsible for emails not received (by instructor themselves or by students) if outside email is used. - Faculty response time will be up to 72 hours during the work week if a specific question is asked (most questions responded to in 24 hours).
 If no questions is explicitly asked, a response may not be deemed necessary.
 Emails will not be checked on the weekends.
 An email sent on a Friday afternoon may not be responded to until the following Tuesday (or longer if there is a holiday).
 Please plan ahead accordingly.